 There’s no cheaper ticket to Israel than a trip to Dizengoff!

 Join us for Chef Emily Seaman's ode to Israeli home cooking.
-Every Thursday night at 7:30pm, we’re serving a three-course, family-style meal that changes with the seasons and is inspired by the vibrant, soulful and exotic flavors of the Israeli table.
+Every Thursday, Friday and Saturday night at 7:30pm, we’re serving a three-course, family-style meal that changes with the seasons and is inspired by the vibrant, soulful and exotic flavors of the Israeli table.

 The meal begins (as every meal should) with hummus, house-baked pita and a dizzying array of vegetable salads.
 The entrée, whether it’s lamb shanks braised with Moroccan spices and borlotti beans, or slow roasted short ribs with coffee and Yemenite spice, will make you long for the Israeli grandmother you never knew you had.
 Save room for dessert (you’re too skinny).

-The meal is $45 per person and is all-inclusive, excluding beverages (which consist of some really cool Israeli wines, as well as draft beer and a cocktail or two).
+The meal is $60 per person including tax and exclusive of beverages (which consist of some really cool Israeli wines, as well as draft beer and a cocktail or two).

 So!
 If you want to see what comes after hummus, we invite you to roll up your sleeves, bump elbows with your neighbor, and dig in to Dinner at Dizengoff NYC.